WayScience/Benchmarking_NF1_data/0_download_data/README.md

 ## Solution

-This led to the need for a solution to correct the second plate dataset to reflect the standard from the pilot dataset.
+This led to the need to correct the second plate dataset to reflect standards from the pilot dataset.
 The corrections include using CellProfiler and Python.

 In CellProfiler, we split the RGB images into three greyscale images (called red, green, and blue), taking the one of the three images that is connected to the channel (e.g. DAPI is the blue channel, GFP is green, RFP is red), and cropping the images to remove the scale.